Bin-Chen-Lab/GPS/MolSearch/README.md

 ### RGES Module (Optional)

-To run demo of the data preparation add contents of 'demo' folder to 'rges_input' folder.
+To run demo of the data preparation use contents of 'rges_input' folder.

 If using the **RGES module**, first run `GPS_runDrugScreenRges.py` with the appropriate directory mounted.
 Then, prepare output using `molsearch_rges.ipynb`, which can be found in GitHub: